Dumbus-007/programiranje-1/01-racunalniska-arhitektura/vaje/zbirnik.md

 	SUB C, A
 	RET

-### second task
+### zaporedna števila

 MOV A, 13
-CALL loop

 loop:
 	PUSH A
 	INC A
-CMP A, 42
+	CMP A, 43
-RET

 	JNE loop
+HLT